JiriTrecak/Laurine/README.md

 Optional features that I am considering, but have major problems and has to be thought out first, are following:

-- [ ] Generate Swift OR Obj-C version of the code
+- [ ] Naming for methods
 - [ ] Seamless integration with [Localize-Swift](https://github.com/marmelroy/Localize-Swift)

 ## Contribute
 I will gladly accept Pull Requests that you do, (and I encourage you to do so).
 If you have any bug or enhnacement that I could do, please open issue and describe it.

-I'd also like to thank you to Marcin Krzyżanowski for his [Natalie Generator](https://github.com/krzyzanowskim/Natalie), which heavily inspired this project.
+I'd also like to round of applause to Marcin Krzyżanowski for his [Natalie Generator](https://github.com/krzyzanowskim/Natalie), which heavily inspired this project by his approach.
+Here, have a beer!

 ## Contact Me!